SergioCoboLopez/ELN_Sergio/docs/may_23/week_2.md

 After the meeting, think about the figure for the subsampling paper.

 Do the error analysis: do the derivation on your own, copy-paste formula on paper (even if it is wrong).
 Once you finish, translate that to latex.

+I don't know whic formula I should put for the error: a general one or one tailored to the specific problem.

+Tomorrow:
+-Make sure error formula in the main text makes sense.
+-Print and review text.
+-Revise supplementary derivation of error estimate.
+-Finish derivation of the PerCapFinit
+-Upload new version
+-Supplementary figures